 Transitivity assumes that an individual also decides consistently.
-If there are three options and A is preferred to B as well as B to C, then A is preferred to C.
+If there are three options

 Independence also refers to well-defined preferences.
 The starting point is to assume that option A is preferred to option B. Options A and B are then mixed with a further option C. The independence axiom assumes that A is still preferred to B even after the involvement of C.